UI Development Guidelines

 │ │ └── ui/ # Generic UI components

-│ ├── contexts/ # React Context providers
+│ ├── contexts/ # ALL React Context/Provider files

 │ ├── hooks/ # Custom React hooks